 The pandemic underscored that innovation without human support is unsustainable.
 Table 2 illustrates that teacher wellbeing was severely tested by the transition to hybrid and remote teaching.
 While teachers demonstrated extraordinary adaptability, their stress and burnout levels surged especially among those serving marginalized communities, younger learners, or lacking institutional support.
-A critical insight is that hybrid teaching intensified the complexity of teaching roles, often requiring teachers to simultaneously instruct, manage technology, and provide emotional support.
+A critical insight is that hybrid teaching intensified the complexity of teaching roles, often requiring teachers to instruct, manage technology, and provide emotional support simultaneously.
 However, the findings also highlight key protective factors: strong leadership, professional autonomy, peer support, and targeted training all contributed to improved resilience and morale.
 These insights reinforce the argument that teacher wellbeing must be prioritized as a systemic goal.
 Educational recovery plans should include mental health support, recognition of additional workloads, and active teacher involvement in policy design.
-Without a motivated and healthy teaching workforce, other innovations risk failure (Brooks et al., 2022).
+Without a motivated and healthy teaching workforce, other innovations are at risk of failure (Brooks et al., 2022).

 As Table 3 shows, the pandemic drastically accelerated the integration of educational technology.
-Many of these changes such as widespread adoption of LMS, online assessments, and virtual parent communication are likely to endure.
+Many of these changes, such as the widespread adoption of LMS, online assessments, and virtual parent communication, are likely to endure.
 Digital tools proved especially effective for supplementing instruction, enabling flexibility, and supporting personalized learning.
 However, the review also revealed that the effectiveness of EdTech varies widely depending on context, implementation quality, and user proficiency.
-Several risks emerged from rapid tech adoption: increased screen fatigue, widening digital divides, and threats to data privacy.
+Several risks emerged from the rapid adoption of technology: increased screen fatigue, widening digital divides, and threats to data privacy.
 Importantly, passive use of technology (e.g., one-way lectures) was linked to lower engagement and suboptimal learning outcomes.
 These challenges call for a shift toward intentional, evidence-based technology use.
 Policymakers and educators must balance digital innovation with safeguards for health, equity, and pedagogical integrity (Gopika & Rekha, 2023).

 Crucially, the three focus areas of this review are not siloed.
-Teacher wellbeing is closely tied to the success of hybrid and technology-driven instruction.
+Teacher well-being is closely tied to the success of hybrid and technology-driven instruction.
 A poorly supported hybrid rollout not only diminishes learning but also demoralizes teachers.
 Similarly, technology’s promise can only be realized when teachers are equipped with the training and confidence to use it effectively.
 Conversely, when systems empower teachers and invest in thoughtful hybrid strategies, technology becomes a tool for transformation rather than a burden.
 At a system level, the post-pandemic era calls for a paradigm shift in how education is structured and supported.
 Educational continuity planning should no longer be reactive but embedded into long-term strategies.
 Institutions must develop agile infrastructures that allow for modality shifts while maintaining quality.
 Importantly, these shifts should be guided by student and teacher feedback, localized needs, and equity considerations (Li et al., 2025).

 The global perspective of this review reveals uneven capacities and outcomes across regions.
 While some systems capitalized on prior investments in digital infrastructure and teacher training, others struggled to deliver even basic continuity.
 Bridging this divide requires not only funding but also capacity building, international collaboration, and knowledge exchange.
-Moreover, research must continue to document the long-term impacts of pandemic-era shifts, particularly on vulnerable learners and educational equity.
+Moreover, research must continue to document the long-term impacts of pandemic-era shifts, particularly on vulnerable learners and the pursuit of educational equity.
 Future research should explore longitudinal outcomes of hybrid and tech-based instruction on academic performance, scalable models for teacher mental health support, and effective policy frameworks that integrate innovation with equity.
 Cross-sector collaboration—including public-private partnerships, community engagement, and interdisciplinary research—will be essential to address these complex challenges.